 If you do successfully wait out the IRS, keep watch out for some nasty surprises:

 Being aware of precisely how long the IRS has to collect on a tax debt is absolutely essential for many resolutions.
 Being able to use the CSED as a bargaining chip can have incredible benefits, and if you are able to wait out the IRS, there is a possibility of significantly reduced monetary expenditure.
 That's the good news about the tax debt statute of limitations!
 But, as always, be careful when working with the IRS.
 They are clever and they can make your future very difficult if you fall into any of the pitfalls along the way.

-If you find yourself feeling overwhelmed and running out of hope, find a tax resolution expert to help you out.
+If you find yourself feeling overwhelmed and running out of hope, contact us.
 We spend our lives helping people get their futures back.
-Keep your chin up and keep pressing on; it is going to be tough, but you’ll make it out alive.
+Keep your chin up and keep pressing on; it is going to be tough, but you'll make it out alive.
 And when you do, your future can be whatever you want it to be.